How we plan to grow your profits

 But it must also contain the doers—all the people who are going to be doing the work.
 Those people know what’s happening, and why it’s happening.

 It’s essential we understand anyone’s objections or issues because it helps a lot when everyone’s pulling in the same direction.
-It makes a massive difference to the success of the project.
+It makes a massive difference.

-So if there’s anyone in your team who isn’t won over about the goal of this project, who has doubts about any aspects of the project, please let us know—don’t let it go ignored.
+So if there’s anyone in your team who isn’t won over or who has doubts, please let us know—don’t let it go ignored.
 Also, we don’t like to tread on anyone’s toes, so let us know if there are any potential conflicts of interest we need to bear in mind.

 Please let us know if you have any questions.